chyovev/ypetrov/README.md

 - **Views** are located in `/resources/templates`

 **Routes** are declared in the root `.htaccess` file which is not that flexible, but works for smaller projects like this one.

+### Smarty
+To improve readability in the **Views** part of the MVC architectural pattern, all templates use [Smarty](https://github.com/smarty-php/smarty) PHP template engine.
+> **NB!** Since Smarty requires PHP version no greater than 7.4, the same applies to the current project, too.

 ### Error logging